plamish/xcomfort/README.md

 To find zone number log into SHC via web console using this address http://ip_address_of_your_integration/system/console/config, go to Configuration Status -> Home Devices and use search function to search for 'hz_'.
 Number following hz_ is the zone number.

+ > You can create a root zone that will contain all your devices.
+Add this one in HA to get all devices!

 ### Supported devices

 The integration supports today: